Streetcars in Washington, D.C.: Capital Transit Company

 1942 photo shows two Capital Transit streetcars, one arriving at and one departing from the Friendship Heights loop on Wisconsin Avenue.

-In 1933, the WREC, Capital Traction, and Washington Rapid Transit merged to form the Capital Transit Company, unifying the street railways of Washington, D.C., under one company for the first time.
-The WREC continued to exist as a holding company, owning half of Capital Transit and all of Potomac Electric Power Company (PEPCO), but Capital Traction was dissolved.
+On December 1, 1933, the WREC, Capital Traction, and Washington Rapid Transit merged to form the Capital Transit Company, unifying the street railways of Washington, D.C., under one company for the first time.
+Capital Traction was dissolved, while WREC continued to exist as a holding company, owning half of Capital Transit and all of Potomac Electric Power Company (PEPCO).

-After the merger, Capital Transit closed the Capital Traction generating plant in Georgetown (it would be decommissioned in 1943) and thereafter used only conventionally supplied electric power.
+The new Capital Transit closed the Capital Traction generating plant in Georgetown (it would be decommissioned in 1943) and thereafter used only conventionally supplied electric power.

 In the summer of 1935, Capital Transit converted several major lines from streetcar to buses: the line from Friendship Heights to Rockville (formerly the Washington and Rockville), the P Street line (Metropolitan), the Anacostia-Congress Heights line (Capital Railway) and the Connecticut Avenue line in Chevy Chase (Rock Creek).
 At the same time, the Chesapeake Beach Railway and the Washington, Baltimore and Annapolis interurban ceased operations.

 Because the Rockville line in Maryland was one of the lines that was closed, the Capital Transit Community Terminal was opened at Wisconsin Avenue NW and Western Avenue NW on August 4, 1935.
 At the same time, the car barn on the west side of Wisconsin at Ingomar was razed and replaced with the Western Bus Garage.

 In 1936, the system introduced route numbers.

 In the 1940s, Capital Transit continued to switch to buses.
 In 1942 it built a bus garage at 900 Michigan Avenue and converted the Columbia Railway Company Car Barn to a bus barn.

+The last streetcar on the Anacostia-Congress Heights line ran on July 16, 1935.
 In 1948, Capital Transit substituted buses on the Benning-Rosslyn line between Kenilworth and the Seat Pleasant loop; and between the corner of 13th and New York Avenue.

 Still, it continued to invest in its streetcar fleet.
 On August 28, 1937, the first PCC streetcars began running on 14th Street NW.
 By early 1946, the company would place in service 489 of the streamlined, modern PCC model and, in the early 1950s, become the first in the nation to have an all-PCC fleet.